py563/py563/README.md

 - Developed an enhancement to the Python bot which replicates the existing Full-Service RPA tasks to Select Service hotels managed by Highgate.
 - Maintain the Python-based RPA Bot which automates the enrollment, generating and dispatching the school fee invoices.
 It is integrated with Xero accounting software and the Gradelink Student Information System.

-### November 2020 - \* as a Full Stack Developer & Assistant Professor at Vardhaman College of Engineering
+### November 2020 - March 2025 as a Full Stack Developer & Assistant Professor at Vardhaman College of Engineering

 > Part-Time (from Aug 2024)

-- Designed, Developed and Maintained various `WordPress`, `Hugo`, and `Gatsby.js` websites in the organization.
+- Designed, developed and maintained various `WordPress`, `Hugo`, and `Gatsby.js` websites in the organization.
 - Manage the `Microsoft 365` environment & infrastructure of the organization.
 - Taught undergraduate courses on the Basics of the Internet of Things, `Cloud Computing` and Virtualization, and Fundamentals of Cybersecurity.
 - Program Coordinator for `Google Cloud` Career Advancement program and AICTE LITE Pupilfirst Web Development Minor Program.